David L. Katz: Research

-Plant-based nutrition
+Nutrition

 Katz is an advocate of diets that are "plant-predominant" such as vegan, vegetarian, pescetarian and the Mediterranean diet.
 He has stated that the "best diets for human health are plant-predominant, whole food plant, predominant, so all of us should be eating plenty of plant foods".
 Katz has noted that it is long established that improving diet quality can reduce the risk of chronic disease and premature death.

 Katz is not a vegan in his personal life but says he eats plant-based most of the time and gave up eating red meat for ethical and environmental reasons.
 He has commented that "a good vegan diet is not the only option for health promotion, but it is among the best".
-He has lectured on plant-based nutrition at SUNY Downstate Medical Center and for Plant-Based Health Professionals UK.

 His book How to Eat: All Your Food and Diet Questions Answered, co-authored with food journalist Mark Bittman, was published in 2020.
 It promotes a plant-predominant diet.

-Katz wrote a foreword to Sharon Palmer's book The Plant-Powered Diet.
+Awards and honors

+Katz has received honorary doctorates from the University of Bridgeport, Quinnipiac University, and Bastyr University, and has repeatedly been a supported nominee for U.S. Surgeon General.
+Recent recognitions include a Lifetime Achievement Award from the Doctors' World Gala (2023), the President's Award from the American College of Lifestyle Medicine (2024), induction into Sigma Xi (2025), and the Leadership Award from the Integrative Healthcare Symposium (2026).
+He was a 2019 James Beard Foundation Award nominee in health journalism.

+In 2011, he received the Katharine Boucot Sturgis Award from the American College of Preventive Medicine and the Lenna Frances Cooper Award from the American Dietetic Association.
+He was the Kosuna Distinguished Lecturer in Nutrition at the University of California, Davis, in 2019 and delivered the J. Warren Perry Lecture at the University at Buffalo.

+In 2026, he delivered the inaugural endowed lecture on nutrition at Harvard Medical School's Osher Center.